Litigation and eligibility: Switzerland

-There is no obligation to engage in mediation or arbitration proceedings.
-If both parties agree to engage in mediation or arbitration proceedings, such proceedings can constitute a realistic alternative to litigation regarding the duration of the case and the business orientation of the solution.
+There is no obligation to engage in mediation or arbitration proceedings, unless an agreement provides for such an obligation.
+If both parties agree, such proceedings can constitute a realistic alternative to litigation regarding the duration of the case and the business orientation of the solution.
 On the other hand, arbitration proceedings tend to be more expensive than state court proceedings.

 Q: Are there specialist patent or IP courts in your jurisdiction?
 If not, what level of expertise can litigants expect from the courts?

-The Federal Patent Court is competent as the court of first instance to decide infringement proceedings and nullity proceedings.
-The patent court judges are trained in law and in a technical area, and are picked in accordance with the ease of the case to be decided.
+The Federal Patent Court is competent as the first-instance court to decide proceedings and nullity proceedings.
+Some of the patent court judges are trained in law and others in a technical area, and are picked in accordance with the ease of the case to be decided.
 The technical judges are primarily practising patent attorneys trained in various technical and scientific areas.
-Litigants can expect a good level of expertise from the patent court.

 Due to its own expertise, in general, the patent court does not appoint external experts.
 If a party hires an external expert to provide an expert opinion, the patent court regards the expert opinion to constitute the non-neutral party’s allegations.

-The Federal Supreme Court, which acts as the court of second instance, neither has technical judges nor hires external experts, as it decides only questions of law.
+The Federal Supreme Court, which acts as the second-instance court, neither has technical judges nor hires external experts, as it decides only questions of law.